zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 # Edge Storage SDS quick start

-This topic is a quick tour of getting data into the Edge Storage component using the Sequential Data Store (SDS) REST API.
-This tour assumes that Edge Data Store is installed, and that it is accessible through a REST API using the default installed port (5590).
-This tour will use curl, a commonly available tool on both Windows and Linux, and use command line commands.
+This quick start gives an overview on how to get data into the Edge Storage component using the Sequential Data Store (SDS) REST API.
+Prerequisites for this quick start are that Edge Data Store is installed, and that it is accessible through a REST API using the default installed port (5590).
+This quick start uses curl, a commonly available tool on both Windows and Linux, and command line commands.
 You can use the same operations with any programming language or tool that supports making REST calls.
 In addition, you can accomplish data retrieval steps (GET commands) using a browser if one is available on the device.

 ## Create an SDS type